Updated on December 3, 2024

 • Oral splints

-A prosthodontist treats people who need artificial replacements in their mouth or jaw.
-They deal with complex cases that a general dentist can’t handle.
+Prosthodontists treat people who need artificial replacements in their mouth or jaw and often deal with complex cases that general dentists can’t handle.

 What Do Prosthodontists Treat?